Transatlantic Connections: Ireland’s History and Culture

 Orient yourself to Irish culture and history through assigned pre-departure readings, perhaps the works of Joyce or essays on the Great Famine.
 Extend this knowledge on site in Ireland, and reflect on what you’ve learned and experienced through a blog or diary.
 Use this culture-specific understanding to think critically and comparatively about history and culture in a wider context, applying it to your own field of study in a final written paper.

-William B. Rogers, PhD, Associate Dean of the Caspersen School of Graduate Studies
+William B. Rogers, PhD, Retired Associate Dean of the Caspersen School of Graduate Studies

 Dean Rogers is a historian and lectures in the Irish Studies program.
 He has led many travel-study tours in Ireland and is a founder of the Transatlantic Connections Conference.